The Config File

 }

-command to generate a range of shades for a given color, automatically adding them to your config.js
+You can use the shades command to generate a range of shades for a given color, automatically adding them to your config.cjs file.

 For more info see the shades command.